Algorithms and Data Structures¶

 Exercise

-A Binary Search Tree (BST) is a specialized type of binary tree used for efficient data storage and retrieval.
+A Binary Search Tree (BST) is a specialized type of binary tree that can be used as a data-structure for implementing the IntSet ADT.
 In a BST, each node stores a value, and all nodes in the left subtree of a node contain values less than the node’s value, while all nodes in the right subtree contain values greater than the node’s value.

 These properties ensure that the tree remains ordered, which is crucial for the efficiency of operations like search, insertion, and deletion.